 In January 2023, we selected a lead humanized anti-tau antibody candidate to advance against AD.
 The lead candidate, VY-TAU01, targets the C-terminal domain.
 VY-TAU01 was selected for its affinity, selectivity, and biophysical characteristics.
 In April 2023, we received pre-IND written feedback from the FDA for VY-TAU01.
-Process development and manufacturing at a contracted manufacturer have been initiated, and we expect to initiate a good laboratory practices, or GLP, toxicology study in the second half of 2023 to enable an IND submission in the first half of 2024.
+Process development and manufacturing at a contracted manufacturer have been initiated, and we initiated a GLP toxicology study in the third quarter of 2023 to enable an IND submission in the first half of 2024.